-Stakeholders who wish to know more about the Group and its business can visit the Company's website (https://alpinaholdings.com.sg/).
-The Company's website includes a dedicated section on investor relations where the Group's latest financial results, annual report, sustainability report, SGXNet announcements, group structure, key policies and investor relations contacts are disclosed.
+Stakeholders who wish to know more about the Group and its business can visit the Company's website at https://alpinaholdings.com.sg.

 DEALINGS IN SECURITIES

 Pursuant to Rule 1204(19) of the Catalist Rules, the Company has put in place a policy on dealings in the Company's securities by the Directors, officers and employees of the Company and its subsidiaries.